Smattr/rumur/doc/introduction.rst

 of bugs, but never to show their absence.”
 Formal verification approaches this problem from the other direction.
-Instead of writing tests to give your system specific inputs and relying on the cleverness of the test author to exercise all the system's edge cases, formal verification covers *all possible inputs*.
+Instead of writing tests to give your system specific inputs and relying on the cleverness of the test author to exercise all the system’s edge cases, formal verification covers *all possible inputs*.

 When first encountering this family of techniques they may seem like magic, and some of the more advanced formal verification approaches are indeed complex to